COVID-19 pandemic on cruise ships

-By June 2020, over 40 cruise ships had had confirmed positive cases of coronavirus on board.
+By June 2020, over 40 cruise ships had confirmed positive cases of COVID-19 on board.
 The last cruise ship with passengers aboard during the first wave of the pandemic, Artania, docked at its home port with its last eight passengers on 8 June 2020.
 In addition, over 40,000 crew members still remained on cruise ships, some in isolation, in mid-June 2020.
 Many could not be repatriated because cruise lines refused to cover the cost, and because countries had different and changing rules.
 The condition was stressful to many of those stranded; multiple suicides were reported.

 Domestic UK cruises, confined to ports of call in the British Isles, began to resume in May 2021.
 United States cruises restarted in June 2021.

 Summary of confirmed cases on board

 Note: The section symbol ('§') left of the ship name in the table below links to the appropriate section on this page, if it exists.